 Professional guardians are required to obtain a minimum of forty (40) hours of instruction and training within one (1) year of appointment.
 It is followed by a minimum of sixteen (16) hours of continuing education every two (2) calendar years.
 Professional guardians must also pass the Florida professional guardian competency exam.
-The Statewide Public Guardianship Office must approve any continuing education training courses.
+The Office of Public & Professional Guardians must approve any continuing education training courses.

-A professional guardian is required to register with the Statewide Public Guardianship Office no later than thirty (30) days prior to his or her bond anniversary date.
+A professional guardian is required to register with the Office of Public & Professional Guardians no later than thirty (30) days prior to his or her bond anniversary date.
 The required registration form and the required registration fee must be submitted along with a credit and criminal report, proof of having completed the required forty (40) hour professional guardianship course, proof of a $50,000 blanket bond and proof of completion of sixteen (16) hours of continuing education requirements every two (2) years since becoming a professional guardian.

 A professional guardian is entitled to reasonable fees for services and costs incurred while providing services on behalf of the ward.
 Prior to any fees being paid to a professional guardian from the assets of the ward, the court will review the petition and consider the amount of time involved and the labor required to provide the services.
 The professional guardian must provide to the court an itemized description of the services performed for any fees they seek.